iluwatar/java-design-patterns/README.md

 4. Add description of the pattern in README.md and link to the class diagram.
 5. Create a pull request.

+**To work on one of the raised issues** you need to do the following steps:

+1. Fork the repository.
+2. Implement the code changes in your fork.
+Remember to add sufficient comments documenting the implementation.
+3. Create a pull request.

 **For creating/editing UML diagrams** you need [ObjectAid UML Explorer for Eclipse](http://www.objectaid.com/home).

 **For inspiration** there is a good list of design patterns at [Wikipedia](http://en.wikipedia.org/wiki/Software_design_pattern).